-The members are appointed by the Board of Selectmen to three year terms.
+The members below are appointed by the Board of Selectmen to three year terms.

 Our modern world depends on energy that has been harnessed by man so much so that energy usage is a critical issue for the economic and environmental health of our communities.
 Managing energy expenditures and monitoring changes in the energy industry present opportunities that can be used to improve the well-being of the Town of Yarmouth including its government, schools, businesses and residents.
 The Town’s Energy Committee - being aware of and working to support the Selectmen's annual goals - advises them on energy-related issues and recommends specific initiatives.